 Vietnam veteran John Rambo (Sylvester Stallone) spends his days as a drifter, but after trying to visit an old war buddy in the Pacific Northwest, he catches the attention of the local sheriff.
 Sheriff Teasle (Brian Dennehy, “Tommy Boy”) ends up arresting Rambo for vagrancy.
 After harsh treatment at the hands of his deputies, Rambo has a Vietnam flashback and escapes.

 The law pursues Rambo into the woods where they discover he’s no ordinary Vietnam vet.
 Rambo is the best Special Forces operator the Army ever had, and he’s ready to go to war.
 Not only is “First Blood” a great action movie, it’s a stunning treatise on the treatment of Vietnam veterans in postwar America.
-Paramount+ also carries the less heartfelt, shoot-’em-up “Rambo” movies.
+Paramount+ also carries the less heartfelt, shoot-’em-up “Rambo” movies, which are equally awesome in their own way.

 Forrest Gump